VendelinSlezak/BleskOS/README.md

 # BleskOS

 IMPORTANT NOTE: I started developing new multitasking kernel, with bunch of improvements of overall code.
 Actual source code you are looking at is code in progress.
-If you want to get last usable version of BleskOS, download v2025u10.
-Detailed informations about development of new kernel and new phase of BleskOS, you can visit this topic:
+If you want to get last usable version of BleskOS, download [v2025u10](https://github.com/VendelinSlezak/BleskOS/releases/tag/v2025u10).
+Detailed informations about development of new kernel and new phase of BleskOS, you can visit this topic: [New phase of BleskOS (entity-based multitasking kernel)](https://github.com/VendelinSlezak/BleskOS/discussions/104)

 ## Build